HackSocNotts/Kotlin-Workshops/Part-1.md

 ### Your Turn!

-Write some code that will read in user input (lets say, your name), and save it to a variable.
+Write some code that will read in user input (lets say, your name), and save it to a `val`.
 Then, write some code that will print your name out!

 You can print using the `print()` or `println()` functions, much like any other lanugage!
+To get input (`stdin`), you use `readLine()`.
+As this functions can _fail_, it actually returns a `string?` object (and in fact, will do if you're using the online compiler), so that's something to be aware of when getting user input in the future.

 ### Sidenote - Lateinit
 If you want to initialise a variable after it's declared but without dealing with nullable types, you can use the  `lateinit` modifier, then that variable does not have to be given a value immediately.
 This is good for variables that for example cannot be populated in a constructor.
 You cannot have `lateinit val`s, so all `lateinit` variables must be `var` (mutable).